osmosis-labs/docs/docs/osmosis-core/modules/cosmwasmpool/README.md

 ## Deactivating

-On contract's sudo enpoint, `SetActive` can be called to deactivate the pool.
+On contract's sudo endpoint, `SetActive` can be called to deactivate the pool.
 This will prevent the pool from being used for swap, and also prevent users from providing liquidity to the pool.
 Contract needs to check if the pool is active before performing any state mutating operation except `SetActive`.

 ```rs
 SetActive {